barghavi11/MyMalloc/README.md

 # My Malloc

-Name: Barghavi Gopinath & Upasana Patel
+Name: Barghavi Gopinath
-NetID: bg586 & up62
+NetID: bg586

                          OUR MINI IMPLEMENTATION OF MALLOC() AND FREE():
                          ----------------------------------------------